Information for Families & Guests

 Please refer to the information in these pages to guide you in preparing for this special occasion.

-The University of North Florida proudly invites you to join us via live broadcast to this year's Spring Commencement ceremonies.
+The University of North Florida proudly invites you to join us via live broadcast to this year's Fall Commencement ceremonies.
 Please click on Commencement LiveStream to join us as we celebrate our graduates.

-The doors to the Arena will open to guests one (1) hour before the ceremony.
+The doors to the Arena will open to guests an hour and a half before the ceremony.

 Guest seating is first-come, first-serve.
 There are special seating areas for guests with mobility issues or in wheelchairs.
 An usher can direct your party to these areas.
 If you need special accommodation due to a visual or hearing disability, contact the Disability Resource Center.
 No guests are permitted in the students' seating area at any time.
 Guests will not be seated during the processional; late arrivals must wait until the procession ends.